NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   A battery in a home without PV or charging/discharging schedules is assumed to operate as backup and is not modeled.

+.. _hpxml_vehicles:

 HPXML Vehicles
 **************

-A vehicle can be entered in ``/HPXML/Building/BuildingDetails/Systems/Vehicles/Vehicle``.
-Currently only a battery electric vehicle can be modeled with ``/Vehicle/VehicleType/BatteryElectricVehicle``.
+A single battery electric vehicle can be entered in ``/HPXML/Building/BuildingDetails/Systems/Vehicles/Vehicle``.
+All other vehicle types are currently not modeled.
 This provides detailed modeling of electric vehicles (batteries and charging/discharging) as an alternative to the simple EV charging in :ref:`plug_loads`.
 If not entered, the simulation will not include a detailed electric vehicle model.